 Going Down River Road

-I feel lucky to have survived River Road, Nairobi, Kenya in the summer of 1991.
-Homeless kids as dusty and dirty as the street itself, hustlers, whores, drunks and rough bars no sane person would visit.
-River Road had it all and I dived in with both stupid feet before escaping to the North Eastern Province and its vast emptiness.
+I feel fortunate to have survived River Road in Nairobi, Kenya, during the summer of 1991.
+The street was filled with homeless children, as dusty and dirty as the surroundings, alongside hustlers, sex workers, drunks, and rough bars that no sane person would dare to visit.
+River Road had it all, and I dove in headfirst before eventually escaping to the vast emptiness of the North Eastern Province.

 Ethiopia

-When visiting the North Eastern Province I ended up in Ethiopia where the Ethiopian Civil War of 1974 to 1991 had just ended.
-Instead of a border post there were heavily armed youngsters who took me away for interrogation as a suspected spy.
-After hours of arguing, and the intervention of an older Ethiopian man, I was released and invited for Ethiopian coffee.
-I wonder if the youngsters with machine guns and hand grenades were members of the Ethiopian People's Revolutionary Democratic Front.
+While visiting the North Eastern Province, I found myself in Ethiopia, just after the Ethiopian Civil War of 1974 to 1991, which lasted from 1974 to 1991, had ended.
+Instead of encountering a proper border post, I was met by heavily armed young men who took me in for interrogation as a suspected spy.
+After hours of arguing, I was released thanks to the intervention of an older Ethiopian man, who invited me to enjoy Ethiopian coffee.
+I can’t help but wonder if those young men with machine guns and hand grenades were members of the Ethiopian People's Revolutionary Democratic Front.

 All negatives were lost when the Boeing 747 crashed into my house, so no visuals apart from a scene from Les Éthiopiques by Hugo Pratt.